spring-attic/spring-integration-dsl-groovy/README.md

       assert response == "hello", response

-The above example illustrates two message flows explicitly connected through a named channel 'outputChannel1'.
-A message sent to flow1's input channel is routed to flow2 via its outputChannel.
-Note that the name of the flow1 input channel is automatically created by appending '.inputChannel' to it's name.
+The above example illustrates two message flows explicitly connected through a named channel *'outputChannel1'*.
+A message sent to *flow1*'s input channel is routed to *flow2* via its outputChannel.
+Note that the name of the flow1 input channel is automatically created by appending *'.inputChannel'* to it's name.
 This is true of all endpoints.

 # Building an IntegrationContext with 'doWithSpringIntegration'